You say "five more minutes." They nod. Five minutes later you take the phone and the world ends.

 Instead of pulling the device away, try: "Pick one more thing to try, then we're done."

 This gives your kid a sense of control over the ending.
 At ages 2-3, toddlers are working through what Erikson called the autonomy stage.
 They need to feel like they have some say in what happens.
 A collaborative ending is easier to accept than one that's done to them.
+Games with built-in endings make this easier because there's a natural stopping point to work with.

 Bridge to something real

 This is the idea behind what researchers call "transfer": connecting what happened on screen to something in the real world (Barr, 2010).
 It also just gives your kid somewhere to put their attention instead of fixating on what just got taken away.
+We've written more about this in extending the game into the real world.

 Sources